cakephp/docs/en/core-utility-libraries/app.rst

 .. todo::

     This is missing a ton of methods.
+And vendors docs are wrong.